 Desilets was officially declared dead on December 18, 1945.
 He is memorialized on the tablets of the missing at Manila American Cemetery.
 After his remains were recovered and identified.
 He was buried in June 1999 at Notre Dame Cemetery in Worcester, Massachusetts.

-Note, the correct spelling of his first name is "Wilfrid" but sometimes listed as "Wilfred"
+Note, the pilot's first name is Wilfrid but sometimes misspelled as "Wilfred".

 American Battle Monuments Commission (ABMC) - Wilfrid J. Desilets Jr.

-B-25 Down Hunt For A Hero footage of this P-47 crash site appears in the documentary
+B-25 Down Hunt For A Hero (2003) includes footage of this P-47 crash site appears in the documentary

 Are you a relative or associated with any person mentioned?